Special Forces: World's Toughest Test

-Special Forces: World's Toughest Test is an American reality quasi-military training television series that premiered on Fox on January 4, 2023.
+Special Forces: World's Toughest Test is an American reality series that is quasi-military training television series and it premiered on Fox January 4, 2023.
 It is an adaptation of the British reality series SAS: Who Dares Wins and reuses Directing Staff (DS) instructors from that series.

 Format

-Like the original British series, Special Forces: World's Toughest Test pits contestants, dubbed "recruits", against harsh environments all around the world in a shortened training course that is designed to replicate a number of elements of the actual United States Special Forces selection course, which is notoriously difficult and has claimed the lives of people who have participated in it.
-The show's Directing Staff (DS) take the recruits through hostile and unforgiving warfare environments, while testing their mental and physical ability through a series of tests.
+Like the original British series, Special Forces: World's Toughest Test it pits contestants, who are dubbed "recruits", against harsh environments from all around the world in a shortened training course that is designed to replicate a number of elements of the actual United States Special Forces selection course, which is notoriously difficult and it has claimed the lives of people who have participated in it.
+The show's Directing Staff (DS) take the recruits through hostile and the unforgiving warfare environments, while testing their mental and also physical ability through a series of tests.
 Unlike many reality competition series, there are no formal elimination points; instead, contestants may voluntarily withdraw or be medically withdrawn at any point prior to completion.
-They may also be disqualified for failing to complete specific steps of the course.
+They may also be disqualified for failing to complete any specific steps of the course.

-Through the order and variety of training exercises varies from season to season, the final two episodes of each season follow the remaining recruits as they train on escape and evasion during enemy attacks, followed by resistance to interrogation when captured by enemy forces.
+Through the order and variety of training exercises varies from season to season, the final two episodes of each season follow the remaining recruits as they train on escape and evasion during enemy attacks, followed by the resistance to interrogation when captured by enemy forces.
 The latter portion of this stage reuses the same interrogation staff from the original British series, overseen by an anonymous former senior chief intelligence officer referred to as "the Umpire".

 Production

 On September 7, 2022, it was announced that Fox had ordered the series, originally titled Special Forces: The Ultimate Test, with Sophie Leonard, Alicia Kerr and Becky Clarke as the executive producers.
+Youssef Louchi served as production supervisor on the series.
 The series premiered on January 4, 2023.
 Special Forces: World's Toughest Test season 1 was filmed in Jordan (Wadi Rum Desert).
 On May 15, 2023, Fox renewed the series for a second season which was filmed in New Zealand's South Island and premiered on September 25, 2023.
 On May 13, 2024, Fox renewed the series for a third season which was filmed in Wales, the home of British Special Forces Selection, and premiered on January 8, 2025 with 2-hour episodes over five weeks.
 On May 12, 2025, Fox renewed the series for a fourth season which was filmed in Morocco and premiered on September 25, 2025.
+On May 11, 2026, Fox renewed the series for a fifth season which was filmed in Malaysia and will premiere on September 24, 2026.